EdwardRutz/tableau-embed-site/README.md

 > Demonstrating how to embed a Tableau dashboard into a website.
-> Pulls Tableau dashboard and data from the public demos at www.Tableau.com
+> Pulls Tableau dashboard and data from the public demos at [Tableau Public](https://public.tableau.com/en-us/s/)